Counselling vs Psychology vs Therapy: What’s the Difference?

 “Therapy” is the umbrella word

+Therapy is the broadest of the three.
 It simply means talking-based support for your mental and emotional wellbeing.
-Counselling sits under that umbrella, and so does the work many psychologists do.
-So when someone says they are “in therapy,” it tells you the shape of the help, not the specific profession behind it.
+Counselling sits under that umbrella, and so does a great deal of the work many psychologists do.

 What counselling usually means

-It is supportive, practical work: making sense of what you are feeling, understanding the patterns you keep repeating, and finding your way through a difficult season.
-The emphasis is on the relationship and on helping you move forward, rather than on formal diagnosis.
+Counselling tends to focus on the here and now.
+It is supportive, practical work: making sense of what you are feeling, understanding the patterns you keep repeating, and finding your way through a difficult season of life.

 “Christina helped me understand the underlying issues which kept me stuck.”